Juan Núñez (basketball): Real Madrid (2015–2022)

 Born in Madrid, Núñez joined Real Madrid's youth ranks in 2015.
 In his junior years, he stood out with his passing ability.
 He was named MVP of the 2019–20 Euroleague Next Generation Tournament qualifying tournament in Munich, averaging 9.5 points and five assists in four games.

 In 2021, Núñez won the Euroleague Next Generation Tournament with Real Madrid.
 Although he played in the group games, he did not feature in the final, as he was called up by Pablo Laso to the senior team amidst an injury crisis within the squad.

 On 6 June 2021, Núñez made his debut for Real Madrid's senior team in an ACB semi-final win against Valencia Basket, scoring two points from the free-throw line and adding two rebounds and one assist in seven minutes of play.
 He was the 16th youth academy player to be introduced to the senior team by Pablo Laso.

 Ratiopharm Ulm (2022–2024)

 On 15 August 2022, he signed with Ratiopharm Ulm of the German Basketball Bundesliga.
 He captured the German championship title with Ulm in the 2022–23 season.

 FC Barcelona (2024–present)

 On 26 July 2024, FC Barcelona signed Núñez on a three-year contract through to 30 June 2027.
 In February 2025, Barcelona reported Núñez would be temporarily unavailable due to swelling on his right knee, after several weeks playing with discomfort.
 In March, his injury would be confirmed as a meniscus tear, putting an end to his season.
 Núñez underwent surgery, with an expected recovery time of six months.

-On September 25, 2025, it was announced that Nunez would have to undergo arthroscopic surgery on his right knee due to an inflammatory reaction.
+On September 25, 2025, it was announced that Núñez would have to undergo arthroscopic surgery on his right knee due to an inflammatory reaction.
 He had ruptured the same knee's external meniscus in March.
+Núñez was finally cleared to return to the court in April 2026, joining the Barcelona roster for round 37 of the 2025–26 EuroLeague regular season.